Barry Prize for Distinguished Intellectual Achievement

-The Barry Prize for Distinguished Intellectual Achievement is the Academy’s premier program to promote excellence in scholarship.
+The Barry Prize for Distinguished Intellectual Achievement is the Academy’s premier recognition of excellence in scholarship.
 This prestigious annual prize, open to scholars across diverse fields and disciplines, honors those whose work has made outstanding contributions to humanity’s knowledge, appreciation, and cultivation of the good, the true, and the beautiful.
 Recipients are nominated by the members of the Academy and appointed by the board of directors.
 Winners of the Barry Prize receive a cash award and also become members of the Academy.

 Robert J. Zimmer Medal for Intellectual Freedom